IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 .. _deaccession:

-Deaccession Your Dataset [not recommended]
+Deaccessioning a Dataset [not recommended]
 ==========================================

 Deaccessioning a dataset or a version of a dataset is a very serious action that should only occur if there is a legal or valid reason for the dataset to no longer be accessible to the public.
 If you absolutely must deaccession, you can deaccession a version of a dataset or an entire dataset.
 To deaccession, go to a dataset you’ve already published (or add a new one and publish it), click on Edit Dataset, then Deaccession Dataset.
 If you have multiple versions of a dataset, you can select here which versions you want to deaccession or choose to deaccession the entire dataset.
 You must also include a reason as to why this dataset was deaccessioned from a dropdown list of options.
 There is also a free-text box to add more details as to why this was deaccessioned.
 If the dataset has moved to a different repository or site you are encouraged to include a URL (preferably persistent) for users to continue to be able to access this dataset in the future.